-To enable obtaining the network time via the NTP protocol, it is necessary to define the U-Boot variables time\proto, time\server and optionally the additional variable timezone.
-The variable time\proto determines the adjust time protocol (if this variable is undefined, by default the RFC 868 (rdate) protocol is used).
+To enable obtaining the network time via the NTP protocol, it is necessary to define the U-Boot variables time_proto, time_server and optionally the additional variable timezone.
+The variable time_proto determines the adjust time protocol (if this variable is undefined, by default the RFC 868 (rdate) protocol is used).
 This variable should be set to ntp to enable the NTP protocol.
 The usage of the other variables is identical their usage with RFC 868 (rdate) and is described below.

-To enable obtaining the network time via the RFC 868 protocol (rdate) over TCP, it is necessary to define the U-Boot variable time\server and optionally the additional variable timezone.
-The variable time\proto should be left undefined or set to rdate.
+To enable obtaining the network time via the RFC 868 protocol (rdate) over TCP, it is necessary to define the U-Boot variable time_server and optionally the additional variable timezone.
+The variable time proto should be left undefined or set to rdate.

-The variable time\server contains the IP address of the time server that the Shelf Manager queries for the system time after startup.
+The variable time_server contains the IP address of the time server that the Shelf Manager queries for the system time after startup.
 This server should support RFC 868 over TCP as required by the rdate utility or support NTP as required by the ntpdate utility.
 This variable is propagated to the Linux level as the environment variable TIMESERVER.

 If this variable is set, the startup script /etc/netconfig starts the script /etc/timesync as a daemon, which runs in an endless loop and queries the time server with a default interval of 300 seconds.
 To change this interval, edit the script /etc/timesync and change the value of the variable INTERVAL.
+If a query fails, the script starts polling the server more frequently (with the default interval of 30 seconds); this new interval is the value of the script variable INTERVAL2.
+When a subsequent query succeeds, the polling rate reverts back to INTERVAL.
 The TIMESERVER variable can be changed by the Shelf Manager if the Shelf Manager is configured to receive its RMCP IP address via DHCP.
 In that case, depending on the configuration of the DHCP server, the Shelf Manager can also receive the IP address of the NTP server via DHCP.
 It stores this address in the /tmp/timeserverip file, which is used by the script /etc/timesync to override the current value of the TIMESERVER variable.